 The Texas statute of limitations period for most personal injury claims is two years.
 This two-year period starts from the date of the accident in most situations, even when delayed symptoms are present.
 Certain exceptions may exist, such as the discovery rule.
 This rule means that the time period may not begin to run until the victim discovers the injuries or reasonably should have discovered them.
 This can be an important exception when delayed onset symptoms occur that were caused by an accident.
 The best way to know if this applies to your case is to speak with a personal injury attorney who is well-versed in personal injury law.

 Failure To Treat Delayed Symptoms Can Harm Your Case

 You should be vigilant about addressing delayed symptoms not only because of how they may affect your health but also because of how they may affect your case.
 Any delayed diagnosis could potentially result in a reduction of the compensation you are owed as part of your personal injury lawsuit.
 A defendant might try to argue they owe less because you contributed to your own harm by not handling your injuries right away.

 Importance of Comprehensive Medical Care After an Accident

-After an accident, it is crucial you receive medical care.
+After an accident, you must receive medical care.
 First, it makes sure you are safe and healthy.
 That is the most important thing.
 Many delayed symptoms occur because of a problem you could have fixed earlier.
 This is important for your health, but it could also affect your case.
-Imagine you're hurt in a car accident, but feel fine at first so you don't go to the doctor.
-Later you find out you have a fracture in your spine that has worsened since the accident and caused other problems.
+Imagine you’re hurt in a car accident but feel fine at first so you don’t go to the doctor.
+Later, you find out you have a fracture in your spine that has worsened since the accident and caused other problems.
 The defendant may try to argue that if you had received medical treatment earlier, the damages would not be so high.
 This argument could negatively impact the compensation you are owed.